MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/making-taking-calls-hololens.md

 ---
 # Making and taking calls in Dynamics 365 Remote Assist on HoloLens

+When using Remote Assist on HoloLens:
-You can join a one-to-one or group call in Remote Assist on HoloLens.
-You can also join a meeting scheduled using Microsoft Teams or Outlook.
+* You can collaborate with a Teams desktop user in a one-to-one call, group call, or meeting scheduled using Microsoft Teams or Outlook
+* You can collaborate with a Teams mobile user in a one-to-one call
+* You cannot collaborate with a Remote Assist user (neither Remote Assist HoloLens user nor Remote Assist mobile user)

 A **one-to-one call** includes two participants.
 For example, if you’re repairing a machine and need help on-the-go, you can make a one-to-one call to a remote collaborator who uses Teams.